intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 * The target application/applicability of a network management approach should be documented.
 * Readily available API specifications could be generalized from YANG modules for fast development, prototyping, and validation.

-### Survey
+### Survey {#survey}

 As outlined in {{outreach}}, the workshop program committee organized outreach initiatives to gather direct feedback and conducted a survey. {{SURVEY-INSIGHTS}} provided an overview of the respondents’ backgrounds, as well as insights into the most widely used tools, protocols, and APIs for configuration, monitoring, and other network operations.
 Notably, the survey revealed that Ansible and CLI are the most popular configuration tools, NETCONF is the preferred configuration protocol, and Prometheus and SNMP are widely used for monitoring.
 The survey also captured feedback on network automation and streaming telemetry.
 Issues and future requirements such as scalability, performance, the need for easier mapping of various models, tooling, management of legacy devices, collaboration with open-source, and vendor-specific issues were highlighted.
 Additionally, valuable insights from direct operator feedback were also presented (see {{insights}}).

 ### Discussion

 The Session II open discussion featured feedback from implementers, highlighting the difficulty in moving to YANG and mapping to vendor implementations and how divergence in the implementations creates complexity and necessitates workarounds.
 Implementations need to support standard models alongside native vendor models, which adds complexity and leads to confusion.
 Challenges were highlighted in mapping standard models to internal device models and legacy devices, with some cases where mapping is not feasible at all (device-specific knobs).
 The conversation also emphasized the importance of developing open-source reference implementations, compliance and interoperability testing for vendors with real data, and better quality of vendor implementation and documentation.
-The implementation and support of multiple models (IETF, OpenConfig, and native) is an unavoidable reality in network management.
+The implementation and support of multiple models (IETF, OpenConfig, and native vendor models) is an unavoidable reality in network management.
 Additionally, since the services offered by operators vary significantly, reaching a consensus on a common service model within the IETF can be a challenging task.
 It was also noted that the IETF should expedite the publication of standards as well as consider gating them with multiple interoperable implementations.

 ## Session III: Future (possible solutions, recommendations and next steps) {#future}